The UK Public Sector – Market Insight

 - The Cloud Security Guidance and Standards are the UK’s National Cyber Security Centre’s (NCSC) advice on how to configure, deploy and use cloud services securely.
 Click here for further reading.

 UKCloud has developed a comprehensive compliance framework which delivers a credible position in four strategic areas: quality, information security, IT service management and the environment.
-Find out more in our recent press release.
+Find out more in our recent press release and read our latest data governance papers.

 Public Sector Buying